7 Best Eco-Luxury Dive Resorts for a Sustainable Scuba Vacation

 Jean-Michel Cousteau Resort, Fiji

-Perched on the shores of Vanua Levu, Jean-Michel Cousteau Resort is a pioneering eco-luxury escape where sustainability meets indulgence.
+Perched on the shores of Vanua Levu, Jean-Michel Cousteau Resort is a pioneering eco-luxury Fiji escape.
+Occupying the former site of a coconut plantation, it has transformed over the years into a model for responsible tourism.

 For those seeking adventure on land, the resort provides guided treks through the surrounding rainforest, as well as opportunities to learn about traditional herbal remedies from knowledgeable locals.
-You can get your hands dirty helping local communities restore the area’s mangrove forests and plant coral gardens underwater.

 Blending sustainable practices with luxury amenities and service, Jean-Michel Cousteau Resort offers the ultimate eco-friendly island escape in Fiji.